ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * If the specified collection is the _same_ as the original one then the document is loaded to the _same_ collection and the original identifier is preserved.

-* For example, the following ETL script defined on `Employees` collection will keep the same idenifiers in the target database:
+* For example, the following ETL script defined on `Employees` collection will keep the same identifiers in the target database:

 {CODE-BLOCK:javascript}
 // original identifier will be preserved